AndreasTraut/PowerBI/README.md

 WSJ-Markets: https://www.wsj.com/market-data/quotes/index/DX/DAX/historical-prices, Series: DAX-Index, Format: CSV, File: HistoricalPrices.csv  <br>
 Internal Datasources: the orders of customers.
 A fact-table of orders (Fact_Orders.xlsx) and a client dimension (Clients.xlsx) with random numbers to illustrate the approach.  <br>
 <br>
 I published my PowerBI report on novyPro, which is a nice platform for data analysts.
-You can open and work with my PowerBI report on the novyPro page without installing anything.
-If you want to download the source and coding of my work, then use the GitHub page. <br>
+You can open and work with my PowerBI report on the novyPro page without installing anything. <br>
 novyPro: https://www.novypro.com/project/economic-report <br>
  <br>